Altarpiece

-An altarpiece is an artwork such as a painting, sculpture or relief representing a religious subject made for placing at the back of or behind the altar of a Christian church.
+An altarpiece is a painting or sculpture, including relief, of religious subject matter made for placing at the back of or behind the altar of a Christian church.
 Though most commonly used for a single work of art such as a painting or sculpture, or a set of them, the word can also be used of the whole ensemble behind an altar, otherwise known as a reredos, including what is often an elaborate frame for the central image or images.
-Altarpieces were one of the most important products of Christian art especially from the late Middle Ages to the era of the Counter-Reformation.
+Altarpieces were one of the most important products of Christian art especially from the late Middle Ages to the era of Baroque painting.